Welcome to my QRZ page, and thanks for the QSO!

 But, remember, if you were using LoTW, you would have your confirmation by now! :)

 In Amateur (and Professional) Radio/TV since 1976.
-I've worked in Television Broadcast Production, Operations, Engineering, Automation and IT Design for 38 years.
+I've worked in Television Broadcast Production, Operations, Engineering, Automation and IT Design for 39 years.
+I am now Semi-Retired and have started a consulting practice.

 Current Gear as of 11/2015: